What Is Parallel Testing?

 Regression Testing

 When new code changes are made, you can perform Parallel Testing with the existing regression test suite in parallel, ensuring that no functionality is broken by the new code.
+Well-organized test scripts facilitate efficient parallel execution of regression tests, helping teams automate and manage dependencies for scalable testing.

 When conducting API regression testing, parallel execution of test cases against different API endpoints or versions can accelerate the process of verifying backward compatibility and identifying potential issues with API changes.